wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_snowflake.md

 ## Connect to a Snowflake Data Source and add a Data Asset

-:::tip To connect with key-pair authentication, use GX Core To connect to a Snowflake Data Source using key-pair authentication instead of a password, do the following using GX Core:
+:::tip To connect with key-pair authentication, use the GX Cloud API To connect to a Snowflake Data Source using key-pair authentication instead of a password, do the following using the GX Cloud API:

 1. [Create a Cloud Data Context](/core/set_up_a_gx_environment/create_a_data_context.md?context_type=gx_cloud).
 2. Pass your private key when you [create a Data Source](/core/connect_to_data/sql_data/sql_data.md) in the Cloud Data Context.

-Then, you can use GX Cloud to [add a Data Asset](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source) from that Data Source.
+Then, you can use the GX Cloud UI to [add a Data Asset](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source) from that Data Source.
 :::

 1. In GX Cloud, click **Data Assets** > **New Data Asset** > **New Data Source** > **Snowflake**.